ThoughtWorksInc/Compute.scala/README.md

 * All `Tensor`s are pure.
 No data buffer is allocated when creating them.
 * The computation of `Tensor`s can be merged together, to minimize the number of intermediate data buffers and kernel programs.
-* The developers can create `cache`s for `Tensor`s, as a determinate way to manage the life-cycle of resources.
+* The developers can create caches for `Tensor`s, as a determinate way to manage the life-cycle of resources.

 #### Mutable variables